kturaevv/microservices/README.md

 ---
 ### Application workflow:

---> Parser microservice each minute parses the image from given url, saves it to the filesystem and sends its path to specific RabbitMQ Exchange \ Queue.
+--> Parser microservice each 5 seconds parses the image from given url, saves it to the filesystem and sends its path to specific RabbitMQ Exchange \ Queue.

 --> From there, Worker microservice consumer listens specified Exchange / Queue and redirects messages further to celery tasks, thereby consuming a message from queue.